 Screen resolution also matters for video editing.
 Generally, at least full HD (1920 ×1080 pixels, or 1080p) is recommended.
 For 4k video editing you may also want a laptop with a 4k screen (or you can connect an external 4k screen).
 Those screens come in different qualities though.
 The so called pentile matrix screens are not true 4k.
-If you want a higher resolution screen, the XPS 15 recommended below has a true 4k screen.
+If you want a higher resolution screen, the Aero 15 recommended below has a true 4k screen.

 Laptop recommendations for Adobe Premiere Pro

 1. Budget Adobe Premiere Pro laptop

-The Lenovo Ideapad 700 is our budget pick for Adobe Premiere Pro.
-It comes with a quad core CPU and 12 GB of RAM, which is quite good at this price point.
+The Acer Aspire E 15 is our budget pick for Adobe Premiere Pro.
+It comes with a quad core CPU and 8 GB of RAM, which is quite good at this price point.
 It also has an IPS screen for wider viewing angles.
-The 950M will be useful for any GPU accelerated effects.
-The base configuration is a 1 TB HDD, and you can add an SSD later on if you prefer that.
+The MX150 will be useful for any GPU accelerated effects.
+The base configuration is a 256 GB SSD.
+You can upgrade RAM and add HDD later on if you prefer that.

 2. High performance Adobe Premiere Pro laptop

-The Eluktronics P650HP6 is our top pick for high performance Adobe Premiere Pro.
-It comes with the latest generation i7-7700HQ CPU, which is probably the best performance you can get at this price point.
+The Eluktronics N850EP6 is our top pick for high performance Adobe Premiere Pro.
+It comes with the latest generation i7-8750H CPU, which is probably the best performance you can get at this price point.
 The 16 GB of RAM should be more than enough for heavier video editing (you can also upgrade RAM later on if required).
 It also has a 512 GB SSD that provides fast access to your files.
 You can add an HDD later on if you need more storage.
-The GTX 1060 GPU is more than enough for video editing, and it can also handle heavy gaming, VR and 3D modeling applications like Blender.
-Finally, it also has a good build quality and a very good cooling system.
+The GTX 1060 GPU is more than enough for video editing, and it can also handle gaming, VR and 3D modeling applications like Blender.
+Finally, it also has a good build quality and a high quality 72% NTSC IPS display.